-The bill amends the Michigan Penal Code to revise and consolidate statutes related to crimes, specifically addressing offenses involving the misuse of utility services such as water, electricity, and gas.
-It introduces new definitions for crimes and state civil infractions, and outlines penalties for violations.
-Notably, the bill specifies that individuals who restore water service to their residences after a shutoff due to inability to pay will not face criminal charges, but may be subject to civil infractions with community service requirements or fines based on the number of offenses.
+The bill amends the Michigan Penal Code to revise and consolidate statutes related to crimes, specifically addressing offenses against utility services.
+It introduces new definitions for crimes and state civil infractions, and outlines penalties, sanctions, and remedies for violations.
+Notably, the bill specifies that individuals who willfully interfere with utility services, such as water, gas, or electricity, can be charged with misdemeanors or felonies based on the value of the service involved.
+Additionally, it establishes provisions for individuals who restore water service to their residences after a shutoff due to inability to pay, categorizing such actions as civil infractions rather than criminal offenses, provided no damage is done to metering devices.

 Statutes affected: